 What is Cocaine?

-Individuals abuse and get addicted to two types of cocaine: the freebase or water-insoluble cocaine base and the water-soluble hydrochloride salt.
-The powdered water-soluble hydrochloride salt is sniffed or injected while the water-insoluble cocaine base is smoked.
+Individuals can abuse and get addicted to two types of cocaine: the freebase or water-insoluble cocaine base, and/or the water-soluble hydrochloride salt.
+The powdered water-soluble hydrochloride salt is sniffed or injected, while the water-insoluble cocaine base is smoked.

-The freebase type of the drug is prepared by mixing coke with baking soda or ammonia, then heating the solution to evaporate the hydrochloride to leave a smokable crystal.
+The cocaine freebase type of the drug is prepared by mixing coke with baking soda or ammonia, then heating the solution to evaporate the hydrochloride to leave a smokable crystal.
 This mixture produces a crackling sound when being smoked, hence the creation of the term “crack cocaine.”

 Why Do People Abuse Cocaine?